rdoxenham/openshift-virt-labs/docs/workshop/content/console.md

 ### Launch a VM

 Now let's launch a RHEL 8 VM via the UI using the same components we used via the CLI.

-Go to "**Workloads**" > "**Virtual Machines**" and "**Create**" > "**Create with Wizard**":
+We first need to delete our original RHEL 8 VM so that we can re-use its disk without causing corruption of the disk.
+Navigate to "**Workloads**" > "**Virtual Machines**", and delete the "**rhel8-server-nfs**" VM by selecting the three dots on the right hand side and select "**Delete Virtual Machine**" - you'll be asked to confirm.

+Now, in the same window select "**Create Virtual Machine**" > "**New with Wizard**":

 <img src="img/console-10.png"/>

-This brings up a an easy to follow wizard to launch the VM!
+This brings up a an easy to follow wizard to launch the VM:

 <img src="img/console-11.png"/>

 Let's review the choices shown above:

-* **Name**: Choose an obvious name
+* **Name**: Choose an obvious name, here we just went with "rhel8-ui-nfs"
 * **Template**: We don't need to select a template for this VM
-* **Provision Source**: Depending what we choose here we can select more in the storage tab.
-Here we choose "*Cloned Disk*" so we can use the rhel8 storage we created earlier.
+* **Source**: Depending what we choose here we can select more in the storage tab.
+Here we choose "* Disk*" so we can use the rhel8 storage we created earlier.
 * **Operating System**: We will use "Red Hat Enterprise Linux 8.1"
 * **Flavor**: CLI examples have used "small" so we use it here.
 * **Workload Profile**: CLI examples have used "server" so we use it here.

-For the purposes of the lab we do not need cloud-init and we will manually start the VM.

-Click "**Next** >" to move to the Networking section:
+Click "**Next** >" to move to the networking section.
+Here you will need to click the *3 dots* and remove the default entry (standard pod based networking).
+We want to create a VM that uses the **tuning-bridge-fixed** configuration (the bridge we previously created) so we can connect to the host's NIC via the bridge as described earlier.
+Select 'Add Network Interface' and fill in as follows, making sure to select "tuning-bridge-fixed" as the network we want to use.
+Select add when ready:

 <img src="img/console-12.png"/>

-Here you will need to click the *3 dots* and remove the default entry.
-We want to create a VM that uses the **tuning-bridge-fixed** configuration (the bridge we previously created) so we can connect to the host's NIC via the bridge as described earlier.